publiclab/Leaflet.DistortableImage/.github/ISSUE_TEMPLATE/--help-with-leaflet-distortableimage.md

 ---
-name: "\U0001F4D6Help with Leaflet.DistortableImage"
+name: "\U0001F4D6 Help with Leaflet.DistortableImage"
 about: File a question
 title: ''
-labels: documentation
 assignees: ''

 ---